How does Linked Benefit Long-Term Care Insurance work?

 You can pay for a Linked Benefit policy:

-• With an annual payment every year, or for a limited period of time.
+• With an annual payment every year, or for a limited period of time (or monthly, quarterly, or semi-annual payment) for life.

 Benefits